florabtw/spawn/README.md

 # Spawn

-Some super-specific install scripts for and from Nick Pierson.
+Some super-specific install scripts for and from Flora.
 The goal is to make all of my (linux) computing environments completely reproducible.

 Note that these install scripts will likely only work on Debian-based